Ssumier Pasricha

 Ssumier S Pasricha is an Indian actor, singer and businessman.
 He has starred in Indian movies, TV soaps and theater musicals.
 He is popularly known for his character 'Pammi Aunty' and has created viral videos with the same.
-Ssumier has won various awards world wide including the Bharat Shiromani Award for this acting.
+Ssumier has won various awards worldwide including the Bharat Shiromani Award for this acting.

 Early life

 Ssumier comes from a Punjabi family in Delhi.
 He received 5 years of training in Indian classical dance (Kuchipudi) from famous dance gurus, Raja and Radha Reddy and 13 years of training in Indian classical music.
 He went to Australia for higher studies where he worked as a Radio Jockey at a local radio station and became an active member of Indian Society of Western Australia.
 Ssumier declined the offer to join his family business to pursue his childhood dream of becoming an actor.
 He moved to Mumbai to take up acting as his full-time career.
 However, post his father's demise, Ssumier took up a new role of a businessman and joined his family business of Pharmaceuticals with a new aim of taking it to newer heights.